-FoKGV - Friends of King George V and Scotland Yard Parks PGO - Community Parks Officer PGS - Parks and Greenspace Service EW - Environmental Wardens LTEM - Locality Transport & Environment Manager PR - Park Ranger GMU - Grounds Maintenance Unit
+FoKGV - Friends of King George V and Scotland Yard Parks

+PGO - Community Parks Officer

+PGS - Parks and Greenspace Service

+EW - Environmental Wardens

+LTEM - Locality Transport & Environment Manager

+PR - Park Ranger

+GMU - Grounds Maintenance Unit

-- overall impressions for a lless of the purpose for v ny member of the community appr which they are visiting. oaching and entering the park shou ıld be positive and Theme Action Where and/ or how Year Who Cost Status A Welcoming Place Improve way marking to and within park Look at signage on main routes and finger posts within park to other destinations.
-Renew Road paint/ Cycle markings.
+Objective The overall impressions for any member of the community approaching and entering the park should be positive and inviting, regardless of the purpose for which they are visiting.

+Theme Action Where and/ or how Year Who Cost Status A Welcoming Place Improve way marking to and within park Look at signage on main routes and finger posts within park to other destinations.
+Renew Road paint/Cycle markings.
 2020/21 PGO/PR £1,000 Ongoing Replace Welcome to sign about toddlers play area.
 Work with Member of Friends Group to design and install 2016 PGO/PR/ FoKGV £250 Complete Maintain stepped entrance at Summer Bank to improve safety Replace worn and rotten rails and sleeper steps, clear steps of detritus and redefine path edges.
 2021/2025 PGO £650/ £1,500 Complete/ Ongoing Improve entrance to Park from Logan Street Resurface whin entrance with tarmac, improve path drainage.
 Herbaceous beds replanted and gapped up 2020 PGO £6500 Complete Clear lines of site and remove hidden areas under wooded areas.
 All underplanted shrubs cleared and levelled.
 2020 PGO £4000 Complete Clear setts around circular bench Setts de-mossed, dug out and repointed.
 2020 PGO £12000 Complete Path and play area upgrades Arrange for Section 75 fund from neighbouring Bank of Scotland site development get used to upgrade paths and play areas, implementation to run concurrently with development.
 2026- 2028 PGO/ Developers Ongoing

-Objective The park must be a healthy, safe and secure place for all members of the community to use.
-Theme Action Where and/ or how Year Who Cost Status Healthy, Safe and Secure Tighten control of dog fouling Work alongside Environmental Wardens to encourage responsible dog ownership.
+Objective The p Objective The park must be a healthy, safe and secure place for all members of the community to use.
+Theme Action Where and/ or how Year Who Cost Status Healthy, Safe Tighten control of dog Work alongside Environmental 2024/2029 PR/EW/Fo £500 Ongoing and Secure fouling Wardens to encourage responsible dog ownership.
 Speak to dog owners/hand out leaflets/ patrol park.
 Engage with local Schools and youth groups to design and implement signage.
-2024/2029 PR/EW/Fo KGV £500 Ongoing
+KGV

 Objective For aesthetic as well as health and safety reasons, issues of cleanliness and maintenance must be adequately addressed.

-Theme Action Where and/ or how Year Who Cost Status Clean and Well Maintained Ivy removal Investigate removal of Ivy from Rodney Street Tunnel and banking wall in North West corner of park 2020/2022 PGO/PR/GMU/ Sustrans TBC Ongoing Improve maintenance standards Improve maintenance standards within the resources available 2024/2029 LTEM/GMU/P GO N/A Internal Park Assessments Continue to undertake annual internal assessments Ongoing PGO/PR N/A Monitor and rectify drainage issues on cycle path Annual sweep and removal of leaves from cycle path adjacent to play park to prevent drain clogging and path flooding.
+Theme Action Where and/ or how Year Who Cost Status Clean and Well Ivy removal Maintained Investigate removal of Ivy from Rodney Street Tunnel and banking wall in North West corner of park 2020/2022 PGO/PR/GMU/ Sustrans TBC Ongoing Improve maintenance standards Improve maintenance standards within the resources available 2024/2029 LTEM/GMU/P GO N/A Internal Park Assessments Continue to undertake annual internal assessments Ongoing PGO/PR N Monitor and rectify drainage issues on cycle path Annual sweep and removal of leaves from cycle path adjacent to play park to prevent drain clogging and path flooding.
 In conjunction 2025 PGO/PR/ Sustrans ongoing

-with annual leaf removal check

-and unblock soakaway adjacent to
+with annual leaf removal check and unblock soakaway adjacent to

 The Yard as necessary.
 Swale to be

 installed and path levels and

 gradient of camber to be adjusted